esphome/esphome-devices/src/docs/devices/Doorbell-Interface-for-ABB-Welcome/index.md

 ## Description

 This device allows you to integrate your ABB-Welcome or Busch-Welcome 2-wire doorbell intercom system into Home Assistant.
 Features include doorbell notifications and remotely opening your door.
+You can find more info about how to order, flash and customize the device on the [project page](https://github.com/Mat931/esp32-doorbell-bus-interface).

 ## GPIO Pinout